-To begin with, our transit monitoring strategy focuses on identifying and assisting potential victims of trafficking while they are being transported and before they reach the destination where they may be in danger of being exploited.
+Transit monitoring focuses on identifying and assisting potential victims of trafficking as they're being trafficked but before they reach the destination where they may be in danger of being exploited and enslaved.
 We “intercept” someone when we have good reason to believe that they are in the process of being trafficked or at high risk of being trafficked.

 When we encounter a situation where we are strongly convinced trafficking is taking place, there are several options we have to ensure the victim is returned to safety.

-Often times, we are able to get in touch with the parents or family members of the potential victim, who are completely unaware that their child/relative has been deceived and placed in a very dangerous situation.
-In the case of speaking with parents, they often insist that we do not allow their child to go anywhere with the suspected trafficker, and if she is a minor, they have the authority to make that decision.
+Often times, we are able to contact the potential victim's parents or family members, who are completely unaware that their child/relative has been deceived and placed in a very dangerous situation.
+When we are speaking with parents, they often insist that we do not allow their child to go anywhere with the suspected trafficker, and if the child is a minor, the parents have the authority to make that decision.

 Returned to safety

-To ensure they are returning to a safe environment, we do an assessment of each potential victim’s home situation and send her home only if she has a safe place to go to and there is no reason to believe that the family was knowingly involved in the suspected trafficking situation.
-If there are suspicions that this isn’t the case, she will stay at one of our local shelters, and if needed, in rare instances, we partner with a longer-term aftercare organization that can provide further assistance.
+To make sure that potential victims are returning to a safe environment, we do an assessment of their home situations.
+Then, we send them home only if they have a safe place to go to and there is no reason to believe that their families were knowingly involved in the suspected trafficking situations.
+If there are suspicions that this isn’t the case, the potential victims will stay at one of our local shelters, and if needed, in rare instances, we partner with a longer-term aftercare organization that can provide further assistance.

-In cases where there is no family to contact for a potential victim, we can involve the police, who have the legal authority to stop her.
-Our hope, however, is to convince her that she is being trafficked so that she makes her own decision not to continue on.
+In cases where there is no family to contact for a potential victim, we can involve the police, who have the legal authority to stop individuals from traveling.
+Our hope, however, is to convince potential victims that they are being trafficked so that they make their own decision not to continue on.

 We will also involve local law enforcement when a suspected trafficker is present or there is clear evidence that trafficking is taking place.
-We work in cooperation with local authorities to ensure traffickers are stopped and victims are returned safely home.
+We work in cooperation with local authorities to make sure that traffickers are stopped and victims are returned safely home.